ISG-Siegen/assembled/README.md

 # Assembled

 Assembled is planed to be a framework for ensemble evaluation.
-It shall be able to run, benchmark, and evaluate ensemble techniques without the overhead of training base models.
+It shall run, benchmark, and evaluate ensemble techniques without the overhead of training base models.

 Currently, its main features are: